lesliezsy/expense-tracker/README.md

 Expense Tracker is a website built with Node.js &amp; Express.

 ### As an owner, you can
-* Manage your expenses
+* Register as a member and log in to manage your expenses
 * Track all of your spending
-* Break down your expenses with category
+* Break down your expenses with category and month

 ### As a developer, you can
 * Get the source code